wetix/frontend-test/README.md

-# Frontend Interview Test (Senior Level)
+# Frontend Interview Test (Senior/Pro Level)

-> This test is mainly to test out the understanding of bundling and the difference between cjs, mjs and iife.
+> This test is mainly to test out the understanding of web bundling and the differences between cjs, mjs and iife files.

 ## Mission: Complete the missing pieces of web bundling

-Instead of coding (every developer able to do that, even the juniors), you as a senior level should know what is web bundling for.
+Instead of coding (every developer able to do that, even the monkey), you as a senior/pro level should know how and what is web bundling for.

 Components required :